ccmjs/ccm-docs/tutorials/ccm-framework/loading-of-resources.md

 ### Overview
-_ccmjs_ provides a service for asynchronous loading of resources.
+The _ccmjs_ framework provides a service for asynchronous loading of resources.
 It could be used with the method {@link ccm.load}.
 You can load resources like HTML, CSS, Images, JavaScript, Modules, JSON and XML data on-demand and cross-domain.
 On a single call several resources can be loaded at once.
-It can be flexibly controlled which resources are load in serial and which in parallel.
+It can be flexibly controlled which resources are loaded in serial and which in parallel.
-{@link ccm.load} can be used in an [instance configuration]{@link ccm.types.instance_config} to define dependencies to other resources.
+{@link ccm.load} can be used to define dependencies to other resources in [instance configurations]{@link ccm.types.instance_config}.
+See {@tutorial loading-of-resources} to learn everything about this method.
+There are also more examples how to use it.

 ### Simplest Case: Loading by URL
 In the simplest case, only an URL is passed as a parameter for a resource to be loaded: